ory/keto/proto/buf.md

 ### BatchCheckRequest

 The request for a CheckService.BatchCheck RPC.
-Checks whether a specific subject is related to an object.
+Checks a batch of relations.

 | Field     | Type                                                              | Label    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | --------- | ----------------------------------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |